web-auth/doc/the-webauthn-server/the-symfony-way/README.md

 #### Timeout

 The default timeout is set to 60 seconds \(60 000 milliseconds\).
-You can change this value as follow:
+You can change this value as follows:

 {% code title="app/config/webauthn.yaml" %}
 ```yaml